goessner/g2/README.md

   * [Animation](../../wiki/animation)
   * [Interactivity](../../wiki/interactivity)

 ## API Reference
 See the [API Reference](api/README.md) for details.

 ## GitCDN
-Use the link [https://gitcdn.xyz/repo/goessner/g2/master/g2.min.js](https://gitcdn.xyz/repo/goessner/g2/master/g2.min.js) for getting the latest commit as a rwa file.
+Use the link [https://gitcdn.xyz/repo/goessner/g2/master/g2.min.js](https://gitcdn.xyz/repo/goessner/g2/master/g2.min.js) for getting the latest commit as a rqw file.

 In HTML use ...
 ```html